-In accordance with the BC Employment Standards Act the employer will grant the following leaves:
+In accordance with the BC Employment Standards Act (the "Act"), the Employer will grant the following leaves:

 - a.
 Section 52 Family Responsibility Leave - b.
 Section 52.11 Critical Illness or Injury Leave - c.
 Section 52.5 Leave Respecting Domestic or Sexual Violence